maveltoz/Genetic-Algorithm/README.md

 # Genetic-Algorithm
-Find the maximum value using generic algorithm
+Find the maximum value using genetic algorithm

 * target function